torvalds/linux/Documentation/media/uapi/v4l/vidioc-g-audioout.rst

 	preferably the connector label on the device itself.
     * - __u32
       - ``capability``
-      - Audio capability flags, none defined yet.
+      - Audio capability flags, yesne defined yet.
 Drivers must set this field to zero.
     * - __u32
       - ``mode``
-      - Audio mode, none defined yet.
+      - Audio mode, yesne defined yet.
 Drivers and applications (on ``VIDIOC_S_AUDOUT``) must set this field to zero.
     * - __u32
       - ``reserved``\ [2]